The great car insurance con as soaring cost of premiums driving motorists to sell up

 “I don’t understand why car insurance has gone up so much.
 I know there’s inflation, but it’s a wicked cycle where the customer always has to pay more,” she said.

-Meanwhile, Jen Shoubridge, who runs wedding photography business Jennifer Jane Photography, is selling her VW Touareg because it’s become too expensive to run.
-“It now costs me £150 to fill the tank, road tax has almost doubled to £650 a year, and the insurance with 10-plus years protected no-claims is around £400, double what it was,” she said.
+Meanwhile, Jen Shoubridge, who runs wedding photography business Jennifer Jane Photography, is selling her VW Touareg after it became too expensive to run.
+“It now costs me £150 to fill the tank, road tax has almost doubled to £650 a year, and the insurance with 10-plus years’ protected no-claims is around £400 – double what it was,” she said.

-The 48-year-old who lives in Butterleigh, Devon, needs a car for her job, so is hoping to buy an equally reliable vehicle but with cheaper running costs: “It feels like looking for a unicorn.”
+The 48-year-old, who lives in Butterleigh, Devon, needs a car for her job, so is hoping to buy an equally reliable vehicle but with cheaper running costs.
+“It feels like looking for a unicorn,” she added.

 Join our commenting forum